Whitebark pine is most often seen near the

 there.
 However, when given a chance, it can grow to 60 feet (18 meters).

-Whitebark Pine has 5 needles per bundle, like Western
+Whitebark pine has 5 needles per bundle, like western white pine, but

 and have a bluish color.